CadeCodes/Cleanse/General Info and Signs.md

 %appdata%/Local/Adobe, you should not have ANY classes here.

 **Services made:**
-Critical Microsoft Evaluation Service
+Critical Microsoft Evaluation Service,
-Microsoft Updater Agent
+Microsoft Updater Agent,
 You should not have any services that run JAR files every 5 mintues.

 **Infections:**